ashetty3/reWise_backend/README.md

-# reWise Backend
+# ReWise Backend - FastAPI

-An Express.js backend that provides podcast search and episode retrieval functionality using the iTunes Podcast Search API and RSS feed parsing.
+A FastAPI backend that provides podcast search and episode retrieval functionality using the iTunes Podcast Search API and RSS feed parsing.

 ## Features